magepages/mpdocs/docs/thank-you-page/index.md

 - **Limit**:
    - Enter the number of FAQ that will display
    - The default number of display is 5

-- **Enable**: Choose "Yes" to display Product Slider Block on Thank You Page
-- **Title**:
-  - Enter the title for Product Slider Block
-  - If you leave this field blank, there's no title for Product Slider Block

-- **Limit the number of products**:
-  - Enter the number of displaying products
-  - The default number of display is 10

-- **Display Information**:
-  - Choose the information that displays on the product at Product Slider Block as Add To Cart, Add To Compare, Add To Wishlist, and Review Information section.
-  - Multiple information can be displayed.

 ### 2.2 Newsletter Success Page